The Jitsu Foundation: Summer Ball

 Although a smaller affair than the two National competitions, it is nonetheless important, as it also hosts the Shodan, Nidan and Sandan (1st-3rd Dan) gradings.
 The evening dinner has an awards ceremony to congratulate the successful candidates and other individuals who have made significant contributions to the style over the last year.

 International events

 International courses take place every three years in a different country outside of the UK, providing an opportunity for jitsuka in clubs around the world to gather and train together.
-This provides overseas Jitsu organisations the opportunity to host large numbers of jitsuka for a series of seminars taught by leading local and international instructors.
+This provides overseas Jiu Jitsu organisations the opportunity to host large numbers of jitsuka for a series of seminars taught by leading local and international instructors.
 The first international course was held in Peterborough, Ontario, Canada in 2003, followed by Amsterdam in 2006, Spartanburg, South Carolina USA in 2009, Edinburgh, UK in 2013, Collingwood Canada in 2016, Drakensberg, South Africa in 2019, and Vienna, Austria in 2023, and the next one will be held in Buenos Aires, Argentina in 2026.